Why SteadFast?

 Zinc Alloy (OEM Gibson/Epiphone/99% of everyone else)

 Softer & heavier: Doesn't have the consistently uniform Crystal Lattice structure as billet aluminum.
-This allows the Fragile Harmonics to become lost in the diecast Zinc...we think.
+This inconsistency allows the Fragile Harmonics to become lost in the diecast Zinc...we think ;).

 Less consistent performance: Casting variations can also introduce voids and areas of differing density into the part.
-These imperfections alter the movement of harmonic energy thru the stopbar and negatively affect tone.
+These imperfections alter the movement of harmonic energy through the stopbar and create inconsistency in tone across the strings.

 Locking Stopbars vs. Locking Tuners